ujkan/ujkan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there, I'm Ujkan!
-I'm a software dev.
+I'm a software developer.
+I live in Munich.

 I am a full stack + operations dev working at [CGI](https://www.cgi.com/de/de)'s Munich office.
 In my current project, I work on an SPA with Angular and Spring.